 Once you have decided on a bone anchored solution you must determine and verify that your benefits cover a bone anchored solution.
-While this may seem daunting, Oticon Medical Insurance Support is here to make the process simple and easy for you and your hospital or clinic.
+While this may seem daunting, Oticon Medical Reimbursement Support Team is here to make the process simple and easy for you and your hospital or clinic.

-Oticon Medical Insurance Support will work with you to do everything from verification of benefits to submitting the paperwork to insurance providers to request and receive pre-authorization for the procedure.
+Oticon Medical Reimbursement Support Team will work with you to do everything from verification of benefits to submitting the paperwork to insurance providers to request and receive pre-authorization for the procedure.
 We do this in a confidential and private manner to protect your healthcare information at every step of the process.
-In the event that your request for pre-authorization is denied Oticon Medical Insurance Support will investigate the reasons for denial and help to formulate and submit the appeal.
+In the event that your request for pre-authorization is denied Oticon Medical Reimbursement Support will investigate the reasons for denial and help to formulate and submit the appeal.

-You can call the Oticon Medical Reimbursement Support staff at 1-888-277-8014, please ask to speak to a staff member in Reimbursement Support.
+You can call the Oticon Medical Reimbursement Support Team directly at 1-888-277-8014 or email@example.com.

 If you need to submit any paperwork to our team, please send via mail or fax as listed below.
 Please be sure that all documents include your name and contact information and are sent to the attention of the Reimbursement Support team.